Sparsity regret bounds for individual sequences in online linear regression: Adaptivity to the Unknown Variance in the Stochastic Setting

 The above bound is of the same order (up to a $\ln T$ factor) as the sparsity oracle inequality proved in Proposition~1 of \citet{DaTsy10MirrorAveraging}.
-For the sake of comparison we state below with our notations (\eg, $\beta$ therein corresponds to $1 / \eta$ in this paper) a straightforward consequence of this proposition, which follows by Jensen's inequality and the particular\footnote{Proposition~1 of~\citet{DaTsy10MirrorAveraging} may seem more general than Theorem~\ref{thm:chapSparse-stochastic-tuningSimple} at first sight since it holds for all $\tau > 0$, but this is actually also the case for Theorem~\ref{thm:chapSparse-stochastic-tuningSimple}.
-The proof of the latter would indeed have remained true had we replaced $\tau=1/\sqrt{d T}$ with any value of $\tau > 0$.
+For the sake of comparison we state below with our notations (e.g., $\beta$ therein corresponds to $1 / \eta$ in this paper) a straightforward consequence of this proposition, which follows by Jensen's inequality and the particular\footnote{Proposition~1 of~\citet{DaTsy10MirrorAveraging} may seem more general than Corollary~\ref{cor:chapSparse-stochastic-improvementDaTsy} at first sight since it holds for all $\tau > 0$, but this is actually also the case for Corollary~\ref{cor:chapSparse-stochastic-improvementDaTsy}.
+The proof of the latter would indeed have remained true had we replaced $\tau=1/\sqrt{d T}$ with any value of $\tau > 0$ (see~Proposition~\ref{prop:chapSparse-SRB-unknownBy}).
 We however chose the reasonable value $\tau=1/\sqrt{d T}$ to make our algorithm parameter-free.
-As noted earlier, if $\norm[\bphi]_{\infty} \eqdef \sup_{x \in \cX} \max_{1 \leq j \leq d} |\phi_j(x)|$ is finite and known by the forecaster, another simple and easy-to-analyse tuning is given by $\tau = 1/(\norm[\bphi]_{\infty} \!\sqrt{d \, T})$.} choice $\tau=1/\sqrt{d T}$.
+As noted earlier, if $\norm[\bphi]_{\infty} \eqdef \sup_{x \in \cX} \max_{1 \leq j \leq d} |\phi_j(x)|$ is finite and known by the forecaster, another simple and easy-to-analyse tuning is given by $\tau = 1/(\norm[\bphi]_{\infty} \!\sqrt{d \, T})$.} choice $\tau=\min\bigl\{1/\sqrt{d T},R/(4d) \bigr\}$.